espadrine/succinct-cybernetics/misc/network.md

 [MIME]: https://tools.ietf.org/html/rfc2045
 [form-data]: https://tools.ietf.org/html/rfc7578

-HTTPS is similar to HTTP, except that the whole data stream, including headers, is encrypted to prevent intermediate nodes on the network from reading or modifying the content, which is necessary when transmitting identification or banking information, and to avoid being fooled into performing dangerous acts.
+HTTPS is HTTP transmitted over a TLS connection: all the HTTP data, including headers, is encrypted to prevent intermediate nodes on the network from reading or modifying the content, which is necessary when transmitting identification or banking information, and to avoid being fooled into performing dangerous acts.

 ### TCP

-**Transmission Control Protocol** ([TCP][]) is a transport-layer protocol to ensure that segments are received without errors in the order they were sent.
+**Transmission Control Protocol** ([TCP][]) is a transport-layer protocol to ensure that all sent segments are received uncorrupted in the same order.
+That is achieved by reordering received segments and resending corrupted ones.
 When using IP, it cuts its segments into pieces that fit in a packet.

 1. The server starts to listen to a port.